 Customer count and therm forecasts are augmented by revisions to the base data and output to create a portfolio of potential scenarios.
 Low and high growth scenarios are created by altering Woods & Poole’s forecasts to reflect Cascade’s service territory’s strongest and weakest performing decades over the last 30 years (Appendix B).
 These scenarios, along with the original best-estimate mid case scenario, encapsulate a range of most-likely possibilities given known data.
-Based on historical experience, Cascade expects system load will likely remain within a range bounded by the low and high growth scenarios.
+In general, Cascade’s recent historical growth has been consistent with Woods & Poole.
+Woods & Poole’s reported approximate average growth of 1.1 through 2040.
+The most recent Woods & Poole data indicates average growth of 1.5% between 2012 and 2040.
+The projected employment, household, and income growth can be view in Appendix B. Based on historical experience, Cascade expects system load will likely remain within a range bounded by the low and high growth scenarios.

 Peak Day Forecast